palantir/conjure/rfc/004-consistent-test-cases.md

 ## Client verification using compliance-server

-To prove compliance, a conjure-generator should generate objects and client interfaces for the master IR file: `test-api.conjure.json`.
+To prove client-side compliance, a conjure-generator should generate objects and client interfaces from the master IR file: `test-api.conjure.json`.
 These generated clients will be used to make network requests to the compliance-server.

 The compliance-server has a few responsibilities: